 Remember that while these foods may be fun to gawk at, they can also be a pleasure to eat.
 Along with our mostly matter-of-fact description of the ten foods, we’ve collected opinions from non-Koreans who enjoy eating these dishes.

 Let their example encourage you to get out there and try the ones that sound interesting.
-You may just find that you like them!
+You may just find that you like these bizarre Korean foods!

 10. Chicken Feet 닭발 Dalkbal

 Chicken feet may seem bizarre to some, but they have actually been a staple food in many cuisines including those of the Middle East, Peru, and the southern United States.

 Chicken feet are not considered part of a meal, and are best enjoyed in a pochangmacha (포장마차 tent bar), accompanied by good friends and a bottle of soju.
 Chicken feet are usually chewy (they can be served bone-in, or boneless), and the accompanying sauce is often scorching hot.